horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

 The original Bitcoin network lost a chunk of its users which effectively migrated to the new blockchain, the Bitcoin Cash blockchain.

-> Today, the ecosystem regards the original Bitcoin as the one with ticker BTC.
-It's the cryptocurrency people have in mind when talking about the Bitcoin cryptocurrency.
+> Today, the cryptocurrency community regards the original Bitcoin as the one with ticker BTC.
+It's the cryptocurrency people have in mind when talking about the Bitcoin.
 >
 > That said, there is an ongoing debate between Bitcoin and Bitcoin Cash communities as to which of the two cryptocurrencies is the 'true Bitcoin' that Satoshi Nakamoto intended to create.

-Today, Bitcoin Cash has managed to attract significant following.
-It became one of the major cryptocurrency projects that keeps evolving on various fronts.
+Over the last few years Bitcoin Cash has managed to attract significant following and became one of the few cryptocurrency projects that keeps evolving on various fronts.

 Here are some key points you should understand regarding the way Bitcoin Cash fork took place:

 - both Bitcoin and Bitcoin Cash blockchains share identical history of transactions until the fork date.
-The history of transactions in both blockchains are identical until the split moment.

 - both blockchains have the same amount of cryptocurrency units, capped at 21 million.